 The data concerning the segments are shown after intra-segment relations have been eliminated.
-The transactions between the segments (inter-segment relations) are eliminated in the column consolidation.
+The transactions between the segments (inter-segment relations) are eliminated in the consolidation column.

-The income and expenses presented in the segment information by business segment have been adjusted for issues that are exceptional in nature and/or amount.
-A general adjustment is recognized for book profits and losses attributable to transactions with investments/financial investments and in the amount of the depreciation on long-term customer contracts that have been capitalized as part of the purchase price allocation process of company acquisitions.
+The income and expenses detailed on the basis of operating segments in the segment information by segments are adjusted by issues which are of an exceptional nature in terms of the amount involved or in terms of the reason for the specific issue.
+A general adjustment is recognized for book profits and losses attributable to transactions with investments/financial assets and in the amount of the depreciation on long-term customer contracts that have been capitalized as part of the purchase price allocation process of company acquisitions.
 In addition, an adjustment is recognized for individual issues if they are of an exceptional nature, if they are definable for accounting purposes, if they can be measured and if the amount involved is material.
 They are shown in the reconciliation column.
-This column also reconciles the balance sheet items of capital employed (contents allocated in accordance with management reporting) and the external presentation in accordance with the consolidated balance sheet of DB Group.
+This column also includes the reconcilation of the balance sheet items of capital employed (contents allocated in accordance with management reporting) to the external presentation in accordance with the consolidated balance sheet of DB Group.
+As a result of the dissolution of the DB Arriva segment, the assets and liabilities of the relevant companies for the previous year are presented in the reconciliation.

 Segment reporting is based on the key business figures used for the internal management of the operating segments.
-These key figures form the basis of the value-oriented management concept (see Capital management in DB Group $\bowtie 195f$.).
+These key figures form the basis of the value-oriented management concept (see Capital management in DB Group ▷ = 232f.).

 The external revenues and other income consist exclusively of income generated by the segments with non-Group parties.
-The internal revenues and other income show the income with other segments (inter-segment income).
+The internal revenues and other income show the income with other segments of DB Group (inter-segment income).
 The intercompany prices for intra-Group transactions are determined on a market-related basis.

 EBITDA (earnings before interest, taxes, depreciation and amortization) is used for assessing the pure earning power of the operating segments.
 It does not include any costs of capital employed in the form of depreciation and interest.
-Accordingly, EBITDA is not influenced by segment-specific financing structures and long-term capital expenditures cycles (in particular in the infrastructure segments); consequently, depreciation is incurred sooner than the positive returns generated by these capital expenditures.
+Accordingly, EBITDA is not influenced by segment-specific financing structures and long-term capital expenditure cycles (in particular in the infrastructure segments) because depreciation is incurred sooner than the positive returns generated by these capital expenditures.
 EBITDA thus has the character of pre-tax cash flow.